mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 Another important performance factor for Spark Streaming job is processing time predictability.
 Processing time should stay below batch time to avoid delays.
-I found that Spark speculative execution helps a lot, especially on busy cluster.
+I've found that Spark speculative execution helps a lot, especially on busy cluster.
 Batch processing times are much more stable than when speculative execution is disabled.
-Unfortunately speculative mode can be enabled only if Spark actions are idempotent (like saving results on HDFS but not to Elastic).
+Unfortunately speculative mode can be enabled only if Spark actions are idempotent.

     spark-submit --master yarn --deploy-mode cluster \
         --conf spark.yarn.maxAppAttempts=4 \